sarahciston/codingcare/posts/guide.md

 Don't be shy, fight for your silly photos and the moments that don't seem like they should matter.
 They do!

+GIFs, TikTok dances, whatever's your thing...
+What brings a smile to your face and a sense of levity to your experience?
+What can you connect around?
+How can we take ourselves less seriously even as we engage in the serious business of reimagining the world?

 ### Adopt mascots

 We've adopted the magpie as our official mascot: an intelligent, crafty corvid fascinated with shiny objects and capable of using tools.